-For Dr. Kulits, the best part of providing orthodontic care is helping both kids and adults feel better about themselves.
-Since opening his practice in 1992, he has watched patients of all ages complete their orthodontic treatments and walk out his door utterly transformed.
-In recent years, he’s especially enjoyed having his former patients bring their own children in to get treatment!
+For me, the best part of providing orthodontic care is helping both kids and adults feel better about themselves.
+Since opening my practice in 1992, I've watched patients of all ages complete their orthodontic treatments and walk out our door utterly transformed.
+In recent years, I've especially enjoyed having my former patients bring their own children in to get treatment!

 How Does One "End Up" an Orthodontist?

-Dr. Kulits knew by age 12 that he wanted to be a dentist.
-During his early teens, he was the one in braces, “opening wide.”
-(Pre-braces, he’d describe himself as “wolf-fang boy.”)
-What he recalls most about those orthodontist visits are two things: the fun, inviting atmosphere of his doctor’s office and the dramatic results of his treatment (and no, his braces were not made of wood).
+I knew by age 12 that I wanted to be a dentist.
+During my early teens, I was the one in braces, “opening wide.”
+(Pre-braces, I would describe myself as “wolf-fang boy.”)
+What I recall most about those orthodontist visits are two things: the fun, inviting atmosphere of my doctor’s office and the dramatic results of my treatment (and no, my braces were not made of wood).

-Nowadays he brings those same two elements—a caring atmosphere and orthodontic expertise—to his own practice.
+Nowadays I brings those same two elements—a caring atmosphere and orthodontic expertise—to my own practice.

-After Dr. Kulits completed dental school, he chose to pursue a specialty in orthodontics.
-He feels fortunate to have been accepted to three years of clinical training in a full-time residency at the Albert Einstein Medical Center in Philadelphia, where he earned a Certificate in Orthodontics.
-After opening his practice in Arlington and Everett, he continued his educational experience by achieving ABO (American Board of Orthodontics) Certification.
-Many orthodontists—including Dr. Kulits—agree that pursuing board certification is one of the best ways to develop a life-long goal of constant learning and improvement.
+After dental school, I chose to pursue a specialty in orthodontics.
+I feel fortunate to have been accepted to three years of clinical training in a full-time residency at the Albert Einstein Medical Center in Philadelphia, where I earned a Certificate in Orthodontics.
+After opening my practice in Arlington and Everett, I continued my educational experience by achieving ABO (American Board of Orthodontics) Certification.
+Many orthodontists agree that pursuing board certification is one of the best ways to develop a life-long goal of constant learning and improvement.
+I feel strongly that this certification has made me a better orthodontist.

 Keeping Current in Orthodontics

-“The perfect blend of art and science,” is how Dr. Kulits describes orthodontics.
-Dr. Kulits continually invests time in professional development and continuing education courses in order to stay current with the most advanced and effective orthodontic techniques available.
+Orthodontics is the perfect blend of art and science.
+I continually invest time in professional development and continuing education courses in order to stay current with the most advanced and effective orthodontic techniques available.

-In addition to being involved in many professional organizations, he regularly participates in several local and national study groups, including the Schulman Study Group, an association of prominent orthodontic practices in North America.
-The Schulman Study Group members share a commitment to exceptional patient care, quality of orthodontic experience, and continuing education, values which align exactly with Dr. Kulits’ own philosophy as an orthodontist.
+In addition to being involved in many professional organizations, I regularly participate in several local and national study groups, including the Schulman Study Group, an association of prominent orthodontic practices in North America.
+The Schulman Study Group members share a commitment to exceptional patient care, quality of orthodontic experience, and continuing education, values which align exactly with my own philosophy as an orthodontist.

 Education and Residencies